 Pioneer rock climber and legendary Aspen ski patroller Harvey Carter was one of my early mentors — and he even rescued me — more than once.
 Harvey passed away this past March 13 in hospice, Colorado Springs, Colorado.
-I’d written the below article a while ago, it describes Harvey so well I figured I should just bring it up to the front page as a eulogy.
 Harvey was a HUGE influence on me when I was in my 20s and had taken up rock climbing as what I thought was my life’s work.
-I got pretty good at it, but of course eventually shifted to my decades long focus on ski mountaineering.
-The thing is, any chops I have as a climber I indeed owe to Harvey, below gives you a glimpse into that process.
+I got pretty good at it, but of course eventually shifted to my decades-long focus on ski mountaineering.
+The thing is, any chops I have as a climber I indeed owe to Harvey.

 The second time Harvey saved me was when he dropped down Keno gully off the backside of Aspen Mountain and hauled me to safety in a patrol sled.
 But the first time, he talked me up a climb in Yosemite that almost killed me.
-Here is the story.
+A force in my life.

 The chimney epic with Harvey was an epiphany for me, as it revealed a secret of climbing and mountaineering skill.
 I realized that strength and technique were big, but that hard climbs always go past the physical.
 If I wanted success on hard natural climbs (as opposed to climbing gym walls and rock with numerous artificial anchors), I’d have to control my mind.
 I needed a place to go where peace reigned — where I could focus on one thing alone: moving up one rock flake or ice crystal at a time, or hanging by a ski edge on the side of a mountain, as single minded and purposeful as a human being can get.
 For years I’d work on finding that place, and sometimes I did.
 Thanks to Harvey Carter.